opendaylight/docs/docs/release-notes/projects/serviceutils.rst

 SERVICEUTILS
 ============

-ServiceUtils is an infrastructure project for OpenDaylight aimed at providing utilities that will assist in Operation and Maintenance of different services provided by OpenDaylight.
+The ServiceUtils infrastructure project provides the utilities that assist in the operation and maintenance of different services that are provided by OpenDaylight.
-A service is a functionality provided by the ODL controller as seen by the operator.
-These services can be categerized as Networking services, e.g. L2, L3/VPN, NAT etc., and Infra services, e.g. Openflow.
-These services are provided by different ODL projects like Netvirt, Genius and Openflowplugin and are comprised of a set of java karaf bundles and associated MD-SAL datastores.
+A service is a functionality provided by the ODL controller.
+These services can be categorized as Networking services (that is, L2, L3/VPN, NAT, etc.) and Infra services (that is, Openflow).
+These services are provided by different ODL projects, such as Netvirt, Genius and the Openflow plugin.
+They are comprised of a set of Java Karaf bundles and associated MD-SAL datastores.

 Major Features
 ==============